-This series of Commonwealth Fund issue briefs examines the way the Affordable Care Act of 2010 benefits different populations and groups, as well as improves insurance coverage and the delivery of care.
+The Commonwealth Fund has launched a new series of Fund issue briefs that examines the way the Affordable Care Act of 2010 (ACA) will benefit different populations and groups, as well as improve insurance coverage and change the delivery of care.
+Published briefs include:

 State Trends in Premiums and Deductibles, 2003–2010: The Need for Action to Address Rising Costs, FInds that premiums for employer-sponsored family health insurance policies increased by 50 percent from 2003 to 2010, and the annual amount that employees pay toward their insurance increased by 63 percent, as businesses required employees to contribute a greater share.